 This post comes at a very fitting time, given that this month some noble people rise to the challenge of Plastic Free July.
 I am trying to adopt a Plastic Free and/or Zero Waste lifestyle, but for those familiar with stages of change models, I am currently in the preparation stage.
 Something that has dawned on me this year is that I’ve always been very good at refusing convenience take away items and recycling whatever I can but I’m less good at reducing, reusing, re-purposing and reinventing.
 And as I’ve been preparing for to go Zero Waste, I’ve found a lot of resources I’d like to share with you.

-Food Waste – Get creative, think of things you make with what you already have available.
+Food Waste – Get creative, think of things to make with what you already have in your fridge and pantry!
+I love the challenge of trying to empty the fridge!

 Plastic Kitchen Wrap – For most of us, in the kitchen lives a bin, in which we dispose of used food and a looooooot of packaging, all of which ends up sitting in landfill.
 This year, having started composting and been inspired by many Zero Waste lifestyle bloggers, I took an honest inside my bin.
 With my kitchen scraps and paper waste going into my compost bin, most of what I found I was binning was cling wrap and soft plastics from packaged foods e.g. Oreo wrappers (guilty as charged).
 I asked my green girl Katie, how the heck could I cut down this cling wrap usage, I just couldn’t seem to find another solution that didn’t also involve plastic (such as plastic containers).
 She said she used beeswax wraps.
 I’ve recently purchased my first pack from an Australian woman who sells cotton fabric infused with beeswax to make it stick to surfaces and keep air tight.
 The woman I made the purchase from goes by the name Bee Wrapped Naturally, I think Katie purchases from Apiwraps.
 The hypocrisy of a vegan blogger purchasing a beeswax product is not lost on me.
 And after the purchase I learnt of a vegan cling wrap alternative – shower caps.
 On your next hotel stay be sure to flog the humble, overlooked shower cap.
 What a great example of reinventing a product.
 Alternatively, you can purchase Reusable Bowl Covers Sets online for roughly the cost of a roll of cling wrap (apparently that’s what they used before cling wrap in the ‘50’s!)
 I’m also going to buy glass Tupperware and am I praying for a soywax wrap invention.